Radicant Closes its Doors: BLKB Launches Liquidation, What should Clients Do?

 BankFeatureLearn more

-For a complete overview of the topic, also consult our comparison of sustainable neo-banks in Switzerland.
+For a complete overview of the subject, also consult our comparison of sustainable neobanks in Switzerland.

 An End that Raises Questions about the Sustainable Banking Model

-But the Swiss reality is more nuanced: even with a strong idea here, aligning finance with the Sustainable Development Goals (SDGs), a solid economic model and a large client base are still needed.
+But the Swiss reality is more nuanced: even with a strong idea here, aligning finance with sustainable development goals (SDGs), a solid economic model and a large customer base are still needed.

 Radicant had the vision, but profitability did not follow.
 And without investor support, the ecological commitment was not enough to guarantee the project’s longevity.